Search for the decay $B^0\to\phi\mu^+\mu^-$: Introduction

-In addition to significantly improving the measurement precision for the decay $\Bd \to \phi \gamma$, it is interesting to study the semileptonic decay $\Bd \to \phi \mu^+\mu^-$, which has similar quark-level transitions as the decay $\Bd \to \phi \gamma$ and is relatively easy to reconstruct with the LHCb detector.
-The annihilation contribution to the $B^0 \rightarrow \phi \mu^+ \mu^-$ branching fraction is estimated to be approximately of the order of $10^{-12}$ in the QCD factorization approach~\cite{Kuznetsova:2017ecg}.
-Contributions from $\omega-\phi$ mixing, Fig.~\ref{loop} (d), and new physics could have significant effects on this decay similar to the $B^0 \rightarrow \phi\gamma$ case.
-Assuming a dominant $\omega-\phi$ contribution~\cite{PhysRevD.103.076004} and scaling the $B^0 \rightarrow \rho^0 \mu^+ \mu^-$ branching fraction measured by the LHCb experiment~\cite{LHCb-PAPER-2014-063}, the $B^0 \rightarrow \phi \mu^+ \mu^-$ branching fraction is predicted to be between $10^{-11}$ and $10^{-10}$.
-This decay may be accessible at high luminosity flavour physics experiments such as the LHCb experiment and its upgrade.
-The decay $B^0 \rightarrow \phi \mu^+ \mu^-$ has not yet been experimentally observed.
+Assuming a dominant $\omega-\phi$ contribution~\cite{PhysRevD.103.076004} and scaling the $B^0 \rightarrow \rho^0 \mu^+ \mu^-$ branching fraction measured by the LHCb experiment~\cite{LHCb-PAPER-2014-063}, the $\Bd \to \phi \mu^+ \mu^-$ branching fraction is predicted to be between $10^{-11}$ and $10^{-10}$.
+The decay $\Bd \to \phi \mu^+ \mu^-$ has not yet been observed, but may be accessible at high luminosity flavour physics experiments such as the LHCb experiment and its upgrade, where it can be reconstructed with high efficiency.

-This article presents a search for the decay $B^0 \rightarrow \phi\mu^+\mu^-$ performed using proton-proton ($pp$) collision data collected with the LHCb detector, corresponding to a total integrated luminosity of 9\invfb, comprising 3\invfb collected at centre-of-mass energies of 7 and 8\tev during 2011 and 2012 (denoted \mbox{Run~1}) and 6\invfb collected at 13\tev from 2015 to 2018 (denoted \mbox{Run~2}).
-The search is performed in the full kinematically allowed range of $q^2$, the squared invariant mass of the dimuon system, excluding the $\phi$ region of \mbox{0.98--1.1\gevgevcccc}, the $\jpsi$ region of \mbox{8.0--11.0\gevgevcccc}, and the $\psi(2S)$ region of \mbox{12.5--15.0\gevgevcccc}.
-The decay $B_s^0 \to \phi\mu^+\mu^-$ is used as the normalization channel; its branching fraction in the same $q^2$ regions has measured by the LHCb experiment~\cite{LHCb:2021zwz}.
-The more copious $B_s^0 \to J/\psi\phi$ with $\jpsi \to \mu^+\mu^-$ has identical final-state products and similar kinematic distributions as $B^0_{(s)}\to \phi \mu^+\mu^-$ decays.
-A high purity sample of $B_s^0 \to J/\psi\phi$ decays is used to develop a multivariate event classifier and determine the mass model for nonresonant $B^0_{(s)}\to \phi \mu^+\mu^-$ decays.
+This article presents a search for the decay $\Bd \to \phi \mu^+ \mu^-$ performed using proton-proton ($pp$) collision data collected with the LHCb detector, corresponding to a total integrated luminosity of 9\invfb, comprising 3\invfb collected at centre-of-mass energies of 7 and 8\tev during 2011 and 2012 (denoted \mbox{Run~1}) and 6\invfb collected at 13\tev from 2015 to 2018 (denoted \mbox{Run~2}).
+The search is performed in the kinematically allowed range of $q^2$, the squared invariant mass of the dimuon system, excluding the $\phi$ region of \mbox{0.98--1.1\gevgevcccc}, the $\jpsi$ region of \mbox{8.0--11.0\gevgevcccc}, and the $\psi(2S)$ region of \mbox{12.5--15.0\gevgevcccc}.
+The decay $B_s^0 \to \phi\mu^+\mu^-$ is used as the normalization channel; its branching fraction in the same $q^2$ regions has already been measured by the LHCb experiment~\cite{LHCb:2021zwz}.
+The more copious decay $B_s^0 \to J/\psi\phi$ with $\jpsi \to \mu^+\mu^-$ has identical final-state products and similar kinematic distributions as $B^0_{(s)}\to \phi \mu^+\mu^-$ decays.
+A high purity sample of $B_s^0 \to J/\psi\phi$ decays is used to develop a multivariate event classifier and determine the mass model for nonresonant $B^0_{(s)}\to \phi \mu^+\mu^-$ decays, where nonresonant refers to the $\mu^+\mu^-$ pair.